muppet9010/factorio-coin-generation/README.md

 Muppet Coin Based Mod Collection
 ------------------

 This mod is part of my collection of mods that use the vanilla Factorio coins.
 They are designed to work togeather or seperately as required.
-You can also mix with other peoples mods that use vanilla Factorio coins.
+You can also mix with other people's mods that use vanilla Factorio coins.

-- Prime Intergalactic Delivery: a market to buy items for coins.
+- Prime Intergalactic Delivery: a market to buy player items for coins.
 - Item Delivery Pod: a crashing spaceship that can bring items to the map with an explosive delivery.
 - Coin Generation: a mod with a variety of ways for players and streamers to generate/obtain coins.
 - Streamlabs RCON Integration: an external tool that lets streamers trigger ingame actions from Streamlabs: https://github.com/muppet9010/Streamlabs-Rcon-Integration